Research group Per-Johan Jakobsson

 TRANSLATIONAL MEDICAL RESEARCH IN INFLAMMATORY DISEASES

 We aim to explore targets and pathways in rheumatic and related diseases driven by inflammation using a pharmacological approach.
 We focus on the arachidonic acid cascade, development of mPGES-1 inhibitors, epigenetic modulators with associated enzymes as well as kinases.
-We also explore biomarkers in rheumatoid arthritis and systemic autoimmune inflammatory diseases and investigate the pathophysiological role of associated antigens and autoantibodies.
+We also investigate biomarkers in rheumatoid arthritis and systemic autoimmune inflammatory diseases and investigate e.g. the pathophysiological role of associated antigens and autoantibodies.
 We are equipped and financed for eicosanoid research, patient derived cell assays (RA, Lupus, Myositis, Systemic Sclerosis and Sjogren’s Syndrome, and recently IBD) and a platform dedicated to protein expression and antibody generation.
-Analytically, we perform proteomics, lipid metabolomics , cytokine profiling and pathways characterizations applying various in vitro and ex vivo systems.
+Analytically, we e.g. perform proteomics, lipid metabolomics and cytokine profiling; often focused on the effects of prototype drugs (chemical and antibody based biological probes) targeting under-explored areas of human diseases driven by inflammation.

 Per-Johan Jakobsson received his Ph.D. from the Karolinska Institutet for work in the field of leukotrienes (1994).
 After finishing his doctoral studies he continued his training at Merck Frosst in Montreal, defining the MAPEG protein superfamily and subsequently characterizing microsomal prostaglandin E synthase-1.
 In 2013, Dr Jakobsson was appointed Professor at the Karolinska Institutet and currently combines work as a rheumatologist with translational research on disease mechanisms in inflammation with a special focus on eicosanoid pathways.
 He is the author of more than 130 publications.